Exercise

 2. Redefine what counts as exercise

-Dancing, yoga, walking in nature are all forms of exercise.
-I often have patients say they don’t like exercise but love hiking.
+Dancing, yoga, and walking in nature are all forms of exercise.
+I often have patients say that they don’t like exercise but love hiking.
 Exercise does not only mean running or lifting weights.

 3. Know your reason for exercising

-Rather than another thing you have to check off your list, have a purpose.This may be to feel better, look better, or have time to yourself.
+Rather than seeing exercise as another thing you have to check off your list, have a purpose.This may be to feel better, look better, or even have time to yourself.

 4. Find a friend/partner to exercise with

 Exercising with someone else can increase your motivation.
-Having a commitment like a weekly walk or run, will increase your likelihood of following through with it.
+Having a commitment like a weekly walk or run, can increase your likelihood of following through with it.

 5. Make it interesting